peterMangrove/mangrove-docs-test/data-structures/market.md

 ## General structure

 {% hint style="info" %}
 The offer list is the basic Mangrove data structure.
-It contains offers (created by offer makers) that promise an **outbound token**, and request an **inbound token** in return (offer takers execute these offers by providing the **inbound token.**, and receive **outbound tokens** in return).
+It contains offers (created by offer makers) that promise an **outbound token**, and request an **inbound token** in return (offer takers execute these offers by providing the **inbound token**, and receive **outbound tokens** in return).

-For example in a DAI-wETH offer list, wETH is the outbound token (i.e. sent by the offer) and DAI the inbound token (i.e. received by the offer).
+For example in a DAI-wETH offer list, DAI is the outbound token (i.e. sent or given by the offer) and wETH the inbound token (i.e. received or wanted by the offer).

 Relationship to markets: a full market will always feature two offer lists.
 For instance, a wETH/DAI **market** has one DAI-wETH offer list (where wETH is requested and DAI is offered), and a wETH-DAI offer list (where DAI is requested and wETH is offered).\
 \